Acquisition of the ISE helps drive revenue at Euronext

 Pan-European stock exchange saw listed revenue rise 20.3% during second quarter

-Pictured at the announcement of Euronext’s acquisition of the Irish Stock Exchange are Stéphane Boujnah, Euronext CEO, and Deirdre Somers, former head of the Irish Stock Exchange.
+At the announcement of Euronext’s acquisition of the ISE Stéphane Boujnah, Euronext CEO, and Deirdre Somers, former head of the ISE

 The acquisition of the Irish Stock Exchange drove listing revenue at Euronext, the pan-European stock exchange, up 20.3 per cent during the second quarter of the year.